Sitecore-Hackathon/2021-Team-WayPath/src/Feature/SuperScripts/code/ENTRYFORM.md

 Sitecore Powershell Extensions

 ## Installation instructions
-Simply install the SuperScripts.zip package!
+Simply install the SitecorePackages/SuperScripts.zip package!

 ### Configuration
 Superscripts come with several out of box scripts, but more can be added.